jerry-sky/vyrow/readme.md

 - [`personal-notebook`](https://personal.jerry-sky.me)
 - [`academic-notebook`](https://academic.jerry-sky.me)

-where almost all the files are Markdown documents and there are no source files that are compilable or runnable apart from the `config` directory where I keep my settings, setup scripts and such.

 Of course, it does not matter what is the ratio of source files to document files — this little tool is useful when it comes to creating websites from Markdown documents already present in the repository.

 ---

 ## 2. How does it work

-This GH Action copies the whole input repository to a `dist` directory and then uses [`pandoc`](https://pandoc.org/) for rendering all Markdown documents contained in that repository.
+This GH Action copies the whole input repository to the `dist` directory and then uses [Pandoc](https://pandoc.org/) for rendering all Markdown documents contained in that repository.

 The main `readme.md` file (in the root of the repository) is treated as the landing page of the repository thus it is renamed to `index.html`.

-By default LaTeX expressions are rendered using the [`pandoc-katex`](https://github.com/xu-cheng/pandoc-katex) Rust package courtesy of [Cheng Xu](https://github.com/xu-cheng).\
+By default, LaTeX expressions are rendered using the [Pandoc-KaTeX](https://github.com/xu-cheng/pandoc-katex) Rust package.\
-You can change that behaviour by providing your own script that calls `pandoc` differently.
+You can change that behaviour by providing your own script that calls Pandoc differently.

 ---

 ## 3. How to use

 Use it as an GH Action in your workflow:

 ```yml
 name: 'render the repository as a website'
 uses: 'jerry-sky/vyrow@v0.5.4'